ethanniser/effect-by-example/src/content/examples/non-effect-interop.md

 ### Running Effects in non-effect code callbacks

-There may be times where you are working in an effect context, and have to work with non-effect apis that expect a callback, where you want to run more effect code.
+There may be times where you are working in an effect context, and have to work with non-effect apis that expect a callback inside which you want to run more effect code.

 The correct pattern for this is using `Effect.runtime`